 Our children and grandchildren met each other for the first time over pizza on a Friday evening.
 A bonfire was built later that night.
 Marshmallows were toasted and paired with graham crackers and chocolate, and grandkids were sent back to their cabins sugared up (because this is what grandparents get to do).

-With COVID occupying the daily news, Dan and I planned an outdoor wedding weekend surrounded by our adult children, children-in-law, and the grands.
+Dan and I planned an outdoor wedding weekend, having fallen in love later in life.
+We were surrounded by our adult children, children-in-law, and the grands.
 Each family occupied their own tiny cabin near a wild and clear river.

 Grandpa Dan flipped pancakes on Saturday morning at a cook station set up on the deck of a woodsy house.
 Here is where the bride and her junior bridesmaids, pre-teen granddaughters from both sides of the family, would later dress for the afternoon wedding.

 But first, a grandkids’ fishing expedition to a nearby pond.

 As sunflowers bowed from galvanized buckets, Dan and I said, “I do,” before a small company of witnesses.
 Round tables were set with linen beneath impossibly tall trees.
 Wild salmon and smoke-roasted tri-tip were on the menu.